tomrsae/Windows-Screen-Recorder/README.md

 It does however, work as a decent reference for others that are just starting to work with the Media Foundation.

 # Example usage
-The `main.cpp` file in the `Screen Recorder` folder shows how easy it the library can be used in a regular console program.
+The `main.cpp` file in the `Screen Recorder` folder shows how easy the library can be used in a regular console program.